5 Ways to Beat the Talent Drought and Win at Recruiting

 If you’re responsible for recruiting, it can start to feel relentless when you’re getting little to no responses to job ads, can’t attract top talent, and feel pressure to fill essential roles.
 To help you win the war for talent, here are some top tips for making your recruiting experience easier.

-1. Focus on Internal Promotions
+1. Focus on internal promotions

-The easiest and most cost effective way to attract employees to a vacant position is to first look within your company.
-Promoting from within not only makes the recruitment process easier for you—saving time and money spent on advertising positions, conducting interviews, and onboarding new staff—it also helps employees feel valued and supported.
+The easiest and most cost-effective way to attract employees to a vacant position is to first look within your company.
+Promoting from within not only makes the recruitment process easier for you — saving time and money spent on advertising positions, conducting interviews, and onboarding new staff — it also helps employees feel valued and supported.

 Long gone are the days of pizza parties and ping pong tables to keep employees (supposedly) happy.
 In our flexible-first world, employee needs and priorities have shifted.
 This means the perks and benefits organisations offer have to transform to adapt.
 This transformation will look different for each business and industry, but generally should involve: